All Products

 jenkins-agent ClusterIP 192.168.***.* <none> 50000/TCP 2d17h

-If you did not set a password during installation, retrieve the auto-generated password:
+If you did not specify a password during deployment, run the following command to retrieve the default password:

 kubectl -n cicd exec -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo